• Skip to primary navigation

 Activities related to Marie Daly’s work

 Create a model of a pumping heart.
-All you need for this is a jar, balloon and two straws.
+All you need for this is a jar, a balloon and two straws.

 heart model